victorvermot/so_long/README.md

 - Once you get all of them, the exit door opens and you can leave
 - Walking into the enemy will kill the player
 - You can quit the game using the `ESC` key
-- The enemy will walk from left to right until encountering a wall/tomato, then he will start walk in the opposite direction
+- The enemy will walk from left to right until encountering a wall/tomato, then he will start to walk in the opposite direction

 # Map Rules
 The following is an example of a map correctly formated: